austincasale/UnityScripts/README.md

 Work done for game on ios and android store: http://www.unmonsters.org/

 Handled sound, animations, HUD, highscores, Menus, and other aspects in Unity.
+Worked alongside a designer to bring their assets into unity and set up their designs as accurately as possible.
+Also injected my own ideas after deliberating with the designer.

 DISCLAIMER: NOT ALL OF THIS CODE IS COMPLETE, MULTIPLE SCRIPTS INTERACT DUE TO THE OBJECT ORIENTED STRUCTURE AND ONLY SOME OF THEM ARE PROVIDED HERE.